-Where the counterparty is not reporting the trade or is not obliged to report the trade as explained above, then the Exemption will not apply and the phase 3 reporting entity will have to report transaction and position information.
+Where the counterparty is not reporting the trade or is not obliged to report the trade as explained above, then it will not be able to make the required representations and will not qualify as a reporting counterparty for the purposes of the Regulations.
+In those instances, the phase 3 reporting entity will have to report transaction and position information.

 The phase 3 reporting entity may delegate its reporting obligation to a third party (which could include its counterparty).
 There are requirements under the Rules for delegating a reporting obligation.
+There are also safe harbour provisions available to a phase 3 entity that chooses to rely on delegated reporting.